hindmasj/my-nifi-cluster/README.md

 1. Run ``./get-nifi-url.sh`` and note the URL that is returned.
 It will be something like *http\://localhost:\<port\>/nifi*.
 1. Copy and paste that URL into your browser to connect to the NiFi desktop.
 On WSL you only need to hover over the URL and then *ctrl-click*.

-What the "get" script does is run ``docker compose port nifi 8080`` to get one the port mappings for the NiFi service, then extracts the port part to create a URL.
+What the "get" script does is run ``docker compose port nifi 8080`` to get one of the port mappings for the NiFi service, then extracts the port part to create a URL.

 ```
 $ docker compose port nifi 8080